List of abuse allegations made through facilitated communication: Wheaton case

 In 1992, the parents of Betsy Wheaton, a 16-year-old nonspeaking person with autism, were, through facilitated communication, falsely accused of sexually abusing their daughter.
 The facilitator, Janyce Boynton, who was trained in FC at the University of Maine, interpreted Betsy's hitting and scratching during facilitated sessions as reenactments of abuses occurring at home.
-Boynton reported these incidents to the Department of Human Services, and Betsy and her brother were removed from the home.
+Boynton reported these incidents to the state's Department of Health and Human Services, and Betsy and her brother were removed from the home.
 The brother was also implicated.
 The parents' attorney hired Howard Shane of Boston Children's Hospital to conduct testing of authorship.
 It was determined through double blind testing that Boynton, not Betsy, was authoring the messages obtained through facilitation.
 Boynton, unlike many other facilitators who have undergone testing, accepted the results, stopped using FC, and persuaded the school system to stop using FC as well.

 Looking back on her training, Boynton could see that it had been inadequate.
 She had not worked with anyone who was nonverbal, and she was pronounced "good to go" after only two days of mostly lectures.
 She knew that disabled people suffer relatively high levels of abuse, was taught that there was a strong affinity between patient and facilitator, so, she has stated, "you get this sense in your head that you're the only one this person trusts...
 And then you get overly protective and you have that thought in your head that maybe they've been abused."
 She describes the process of facilitating as "everything happening at once.... you're so distracted by other things."
 Until she was tested, she fully believed that she was protecting Betsy.
 Howard Shane states: "You're expected to believe (the person has been abused) and then, bam, the accusation happens."

 Of the Wheaton case, Todd wrote:

 The real responsibility for the Wheaton tragedy lies with Rosemary Crossley, Douglas Biklen, and their acolytes.
 Despite all of their advanced degrees, professional credentials, and university appointments, they failed in their professional and ethical responsibility to show that FC was safe and effective before foisting it on the world.
 Having donned the trappings of expertise and put themselves out as authorities, they incurred what John Erskine called "the moral obligation to be intelligent."
 Long before they even thought to put pen to paper and write their extravagant tales of extraordinary awakenings, they should have heeded not just the technical lessons of Clever Hans, but the findings of more than a century of scientific and practical investigations of automatic writing, experimenter bias, mental telepathy, unconscious influence, subjective validation, stimulus leakage, expectancy effects, deception and self-delusion.
 Had they exercised due scientific diligence, the developers of FC would have quickly realized that they had done nothing better than turn pliant arms into Ouija planchettes and reinvent the seance.